taiidani/consul-example/README.md

 The server is randomly changing protocols, but the client is keeping up with it due to the server publishing its protocol version as a discoverable tag.
 This tells the client exactly what protocol version to use when contacting it.

-For a visual, Consul should also have a UI available at http://localhost:8500.
+For a visual, Consul will also have a UI available at http://localhost:8500.
 Take a look at the registered "consul-demo" service and watch as the server reregisters itself under each port.
 If you refresh at the right time you may also see the healch check failing which sometimes spots the server as it shuts down.

 #### High Availability